cms-gem-daq-project/cmsgemos/.github/CONTRIBUTING.md

 * Some generally good guidelines(though this post recommends *not* using the ```git-flow``` model[](https://juliansimioni.com/blog/three-git-commands-you-should-never-use/)
   * *Never* use ```git commit -a```
   * *Avoid* ```git commit -m``` over ```git commit -p``` or ```git commit```, as it will force you to think about your commit message
-    * Speaking of... dommit messages should be descriptive, not like a novel, but concise and complete.
+    * Speaking of... commit messages should be descriptive, not like a novel, but concise and complete.
 If they reference an issue or PR, please include that information.
   * *Prefer* ```git rebase``` over ```git pull```

 ### Coding Style